karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 [FGDC Geospatial Metadata Standards page](http://www.fgdc.gov/metadata/geospatial-metadata-standards) web page with basic information and associated links to related materials for the ISO and related standards in addition to the CSDGM.

 The [Dublin Core Users Guide](http://wiki.dublincore.org/index.php/User_Guide) describes the basic concepts behind the Dublin Core standard, its use of the W3C RDF Open Linked data model, and its role in the broader global system of metadata.
-Of specific interest in the context of geospatial metadata in the Dublin Core standard is the [coverage](http://tinyurl.com/pubjloq) property.
+Of specific interest in the context of geospatial metadata in the Dublin Core standard is the [coverage](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/2012-06-14/?v=terms#terms-coverage) property.

-## Notes on Software ##

-ArcGIS ArcCatalog includes a basic editor for creating ISO metadata that can then be brought into a dedicated XML editor for completion or further editing.
-Information about the ISO standards and ESRI's support for them is available [here](http://resources.arcgis.com/en/help/main/10.2/index.html#//003t00000039000000).

-Quantum GIS also has an experimental plugin called [metatools](http://plugins.qgis.org/plugins/metatools/) that supports the import, viewing and editing of FGDC and ISO metadata.
-As an experimental plugin your mileage may vary.

-The *Gulf of Mexico Research Initiative* has developed an online [web-based ISO 19115-2 editor](https://data.gulfresearchinitiative.org/metadata-editor/) that can be used to create a basic metadata record that you might want to further augment with more detailed information.

 ## Assignment ##